dcaputi1/IvarArcade/Backup_RetroPie/readme.txt

-lssteps to create an SD image baseline
+steps to create an SD image baseline

 preliminary:
 a. use pi imager tool to create an SD pi5 64-bit full OS image with: